Jacksn2014/ksql/docs/syntax-reference.md

 **Description**

-Create a new KSQL table with the specified columns and properties.
+Create a new table with the specified columns and properties.

 The supported column data types are: